Major General Maurice Rose (1899 - 1945)

 In the year prior to General Rose‚Äôs death, a group of Jewish business and professional leaders, led by Maurice Shwayder, had started to organize an effort to build a new hospital that would fill a gap in the Denver community.
 Denver had a critical shortage of hospital beds, and many physicians returning from World War II had difficulty finding places to practice.
 The new hospital would be open to doctors and patients of all creeds, races and origins, and dedicated to excellence in medical care.
 The campaign gained momentum when the organizers decided to name the new hospital in honor of General Rose.
 The group undertook an intensive local and national fundraising campaign, enlisting the support of well-known Jewish celebrities of the time.
 On August 31, 1948, General Dwight D. Eisenhower laid the cornerstone for the main building of the hospital.

-Adopting the motto, ‚ÄúOur standards are simply higher,‚ÄĚ Rose Medical Center was an innovator, bringing to Denver the region‚Äôs first coronary-care unit, the Rocky Mountain area‚Äôs primary center for the treatment of arthritis and rheumatic diseases, and one of the region‚Äôs most progressive programs in obstetrics, gynecology and newborn care.
+Adopting the motto, ‚ÄúOur standards are simply higher,‚ÄĚ General Rose Memorial Hospital (later Rose Medical Center) was an innovator, bringing to Denver the region‚Äôs first coronary-care unit, the Rocky Mountain area‚Äôs primary center for the treatment of arthritis and rheumatic diseases, and one of the region‚Äôs most progressive programs in obstetrics, gynecology and newborn care.
 The hospital was also a focal point for community service and philanthropy.
 Several generations from the same families supported the hospital as doctors, donors, volunteers and staff professionals.

 Rose Community Foundation